 A shortcoming of existing studies linking climate to child malnutrition is both their geographic and their temporal scope.
-For example, while 80% of studies in a 2015 review found weather variables related to child stunting outcomes, almost all of these studies focused on Africa (12), despite the fact that Asia has 55% of all stunted children globally (38).
-Furthermore, the majority of these studies included data from the 1980s and 1990s, with only one-third integrating any data from the early 2000s (12); a timeframe that might not capture the more recent anomalies and extreme events associated with climate change.
+For example, while 80% of studies in a 2015 review found weather variables related to child stunting outcomes, almost all of these studies focused on Africa [12], despite the fact that Asia has 55% of all stunted children globally [37].
+Furthermore, the majority of these studies included data from the 1980s and 1990s, with only one-third integrating any data from the early 2000s [12]; a timeframe that might not capture the more recent anomalies and extreme events associated with climate change.

-Here we aim to overcome both the geographic and the temporal gaps in the literature by linking demographic health data from 107,000 children under five in 19 low and middle-income countries across six regions (SI Appendix Table S1), with climate data and other agroecological, geographic, socioeconomic, and demographic control variables (Table 1) to estimate diet diversity.
+Here we aim to overcome both the geographic and the temporal gaps in the literature by linking demographic health data from 107 000 children under five in 19 low- and middle-income countries across six regions (SI appendix table S1, which is available online at stacks.iop.org/ERL/16/015010/mmedia), with climate data and other agroecological, geographic, socioeconomic, and demographic control variables (table 1) to estimate diet diversity.
 Our work adds to the current body of research in multiple ways.
-First, we employ a large primary dataset (Demographic Health Surveys) with more recent data (2005-2009) than many existing studies (SI Appendix Table S1).
+First, we employ a large primary dataset (Demographic Health Surveys [DHS]) with more recent data (2005-2009) than many existing studies (SI appendix table S1).
 Second, we integrate geocoded human health data with 30 years of geocoded temperature and precipitation data.
-Finally, we utilize hierarchical models, which have been suggested to more holistically explore the relationship of climate to child malnutrition outcomes (40), with random effects at multiple levels to facilitate cross-regional analyses.
+Finally, we utilize hierarchical models, which have been suggested to more holistically explore the relationship of climate to child malnutrition outcomes [38], with random effects at multiple levels to facilitate cross-regional analyses.
 We report our model results in standardized coefficients to enable comparison between and understanding of relative impact across multiple factors.